 The most recent study on the subject, published in the Journal of Medical Entomology in 2016, found that 98 percent of head lice are new genetically resistant to pyrethroids, the class of pesticides common in lice products.

 “Super lice are everywhere,” Gillespie said.
-“Including Clearfield.
+“Including Salt Lake City.

 “We see first-hand how head lice can be maddening for parents as they often try several times to treat children with traditional products, not knowing they won’t work,” Gillespie said.
 “Meanwhile, they are dousing children’s hair in pesticides, which have been linked to behavioral and developmental problems in children.”